compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 Even though it's not convex, the visible polygon has some nice properties that will make rendering it a lot easier!

+__Rendering a transparent polygon:__  If you want transparency you can specify the color using 4 values, the usual RGB values plus a value that represents the transparency. [to continue]